leobene/Simple-Competition-Flask-API/README.md

   }
   ```
 3. Finish a competition.
-4. Return the competition, showing the final position of each athlete.
+4. Return the competition rank, showing the final position of each athlete.

 ### **Rules**:
 1. The API should not accept results records if the competition is already finished.